The holy grail of international business banking for many is being able to open a Singapore offshore company bank account.

 There are a number of other considerations that applicants should consider when opening a Singapore offshore company bank account.
 These might include such items as the nationality of the ultimate beneficiary or residency of the directors.
 It could also include proof of business relationships and operations.
 Or, banks may want to know the location of customers.

 From a client perspective, these considerations make up what we call your “client profile”.
-To find a bank that accepts your specific client profile, you need to understand the bank’s requirements, what their client preferences are, their application and onboarding quirks, and more.
+To find a bank that accepts your specific client profile, you need to understand the bank’s requirements.
+Likewise, you need to know what their client preferences are.
+And of course, you should understand their application and onboarding quirks, and more.
 Don’t worry, we’ll share how and where to get all this information below.

 But first, anyone considering opening a Singapore offshore company bank account needs to make sure they don’t fall into one important category…